International Team Project: Malawi Research Checklist

 Art and Culture

-- Web of Science Select "Arts and Humanities Citation Index."
+- Web of Knowledge Select "Arts and Humanities Citation Index."

 - Humanities Abstracts "Bibliographic citations from more than 450 periodicals in topics such as archaeology, art, classics, film, folklore, journalism, linguistics, music, the performing arts, philosophy, religion, world history, and world literature.
 Records added since 1994 have abstracts, and many citations have links to the full text of the article."